How to Write a Descriptive Essay?

-What is a descriptive essay?
-To define a descriptive essay, it is meant to help the reader feel like they are experiencing what they are reading.
-It should appeal to the reader’s senses to help them create the experience they are reading about.
-An example is a descriptive essay about the beach in which the author writes about the sounds of the waves and the birds, the smell of the sea, the feel of the ocean spray, the color of the sea against the sky and possibly even the taste of the salt in the air.
-This gives the reader a more than just an understanding of the beach, it helps them to experience it and feel like they are right there.
-Don’t forget to check out samples of other descriptive essays to help increase your understanding!
+If you were wondering - 'what is a descriptive essay?', then our helpful guide will clear all your confusion.
+Our experts from the descriptive essay writing service explain the descriptive essay definition as a writing type that calls for the authors to explain specific objects, people, memories, events, places, or experiences.
+It should appeal to the reader’s senses to help them create this experience.
+For example, a descriptive essay about the beach can use the following descriptions - the sounds of the waves and birds, the smell of the sea, the feel of the ocean spray, the color of the sea against the sky, and even the taste of the salt in the air.
+This gives the reader more than just an understanding of the beach; it helps them feel the setting as they are right there.
+Now, let's explore the descriptive essay writing specifics and get familiar with some useful techniques!

-To begin, you need to have a topic.
-Popular topics include a person or a place, an experience or memory and much more!
-Once your topic is chosen, you will then begin your outline, much like any other essay.
-Your outline is where you chart out your topic, examples, and details in relevant order to help create a flow of information and details before you begin writing.
+To begin, you need to have a few descriptive essay topic options.
+According to custom writing experts, popular description subjects include a person, a place, an experience, or a memory.
+Once your theme is chosen, you will begin your outline, much like any other essay.
+Your outline is where you chart your topic, examples, and details in the relevant order to help create a flow of information and details before you begin descriptive writing.

 Descriptive Essays about a Place

-Descriptive essays about a place are common because when talking about a specific place it is natural to try to create an experience for your reader.
-When writing about a place, you are going to talk about how it looks, smells, feels, sounds, etc. which evoke feelings from your reader and help them to relate to your essay.
+Descriptive essays about a place are common because when talking about a specific place, you're naturally trying to create an experience for your reader.
+So with this descriptive essay example, you will explain how it looks, smells, feels, sounds, etc., enhancing it with concrete details and figurative language.
 An example would be the beach essay referenced earlier in this article.
-When writing about the beach you can talk about how all your senses experience the beach.
-Other examples of a descriptive essay about a place include:
+When writing about the beach, you can talk about how all your senses experience the beach.
+Similar descriptive essay examples about a place include: